TOP

 About Vancouver Family Magazine – Our Story

-Vancouver Family Magazine was founded in 2003 by Summer Morris, a Vancouver mother who was frustrated with the lack of information specific to Southwest Washington families.
-While she loved occasionally visiting Portland and the other fun spots across the river, her families’ activities, schools, friends, neighbors and life were firmly rooted in Clark County.
+The magazine was founded in 2003 by Summer Morris, a Vancouver mother who was frustrated with the lack of information specific to Southwest Washington families.
+While she loved occasionally visiting Portland and the other fun spots across the river, her family’s activities, schools, friends, neighbors and life were firmly rooted in Clark County.
 She needed to know what was happening here, and what resources for her family were available here.
-A natural entrepreneur, Summer rolled up her sleeves and prepared to create what she was missing in her own community.
 She started with publishing a small newsprint listing service for daycares called “Childcare Choices.”
 As the listings became more popular, she brought the publication to life with editorial content and display ads and renamed the bimonthly Vancouver Kidz Magazine.
 Experienced graphic designer, Julie Buchan, soon came on board as a business partner, using her skills to visually elevate the magazine to the next level.
-With a final rename and increase from bimonthly to a monthly circulation in 2006, Vancouver Family Magazine was iterated in all of its monthly, full color, glossy glory.
+With a final rename and increase from bimonthly to a monthly circulation in 2006, Vancouver Family Magazine was iterated in all of its monthly, full-color, glossy glory.

 Meanwhile, another local mother, Nikki Klock, had recently settled in Vancouver with her husband and two very young daughters.
 She hadn’t yet heard of the magazine when one day her mom called to tell her that a local magazine was for sale—it would be a perfect fit for her, what with her love of writing and general chutzpah.
-At first, she balked at the idea—she had no journalism degree, had never published anything, had never owned anything of great value other than the tiny 1940s house in Vancouver’s Fruit Valley neighborhood that she and her husband had purchased a couple of years earlier.
-Could she publish a magazine?
+But could she publish a magazine?
 Could she own a business?
 She wasn’t sure.
 What she could do was give Summer a call to learn more.

 Summer answered all of her questions with confidence and transparency.
 And the more Nikki learned, the more she wanted to publish and own and even grow this wonderful local resource of a magazine.
-The only possible holdup was the built-in business partner that came as a package deal with the magazine.
-Nikki had never met Julie before, and the notion of willingly linking herself financially and professionally to a complete stranger seemed somewhere on the spectrum between imprudent and idiotic.
+Once Nikki met Julie, her soon-to-be business partner, she knew that it would be a perfect fit.

-Vancouver Family Magazine now boasts a circulation of 10,000 magazines per month which are available for free at various businesses, schools, libraries and organizations throughout Vancouver, Battle Ground, Ridgefield, Camas, Washougal, and Woodland.
+Vancouver Family Magazine now boasts a circulation of 8,000-10,000 magazines per month which are available for free at various businesses, schools, libraries and organizations throughout Vancouver, Battle Ground, Ridgefield, Camas, Washougal, and Woodland.
 In addition to the popular print magazine, readers enjoy online-exclusive content, giveaways and hundreds of community event listings at VancouverFamilyMagazine.com.
+The social media channels also have a growing and engaged audience.

 Vancouver Family Magazine’s mission is to strengthen a sense of community by providing Southwest Washington families with comprehensive and locally based resources and information regarding parenting, education, news, community events and personalities, recreation and more.